Indicators of species abundance in England

 This release covers two measures of species abundance in England:

-- ‘All-species’ - which contains all species for which we have suitable data.
+- ‘All-species’ - which contains all species for which we have suitable data and are listed on Schedule 2 of the Environmental Targets (Biodiversity) Regulations.

 - ‘Priority species’ - which includes only species which are deemed priority species.

 When fully developed, the all-species abundance measure will be used to track the government’s progress towards meeting the statutory target of halting the decline in species abundance by 2030, and then reversing these declines by 2042.
-Currently this measure includes data for 1,176 species, plans for developing the indicator further are detailed in the Development Plan.
+Currently this indicator includes data for 1,185 species, although some of these species are in fact aggregates or groups of multiple species that are difficult to distinguish, as is the case for some freshwater invertebrates.
+For simplicity, these are all referred to as species for the remainder of the release.
+Plans for developing the indicator further are detailed in the Development Plan.

 The all-species indicator mainly represents species found in terrestrial and freshwater environments.
-The all-species indicator was developed with the aim of producing an index to summarise trends in abundance for the broadest possible set of organisms that are representative of English biodiversity, although the species coverage is limited by data availability.
-Given the complexity of producing a combined species indicator on this scale and its importance to the target, we will continue to take a transparent approach and seek advice from experts, stakeholders and users, the outcomes of which will be detailed in the future releases.
+The species list for this indicator was developed with the aim of producing an index to summarise trends in abundance for the broadest possible set of organisms, although the species coverage is limited by data availability.
+As a result, the indicator reflects changes in trends of the selected species across England which are included on Schedule 2.
+Given the complexity of producing a combined species indicator on this scale and its importance to the target, we will continue to take a transparent approach and seek advice from experts, stakeholders and users, the outcomes of which will be detailed in future releases.

 For both the all-species and priority species indicators two possible versions of the indicator are presented, one with a greater degree of smoothing applied and one with a lesser degree of smoothing.
-Smoothing is applied to the species abundance indicators to reveal long-term trends in otherwise noisy data.
-A greater degree of smoothing may provide a clearer view of the underlying long-term trend, while a lesser degree of smoothing preserves the shorter-term patterns in the data.
+Smoothing is applied to reveal long-term trends in otherwise noisy data.
+Greater smoothing may provide a clearer view of the underlying long-term trend, while lesser smoothing preserves the shorter-term patterns in the data.
 The results given in the commentary are based on the values of both trends, and are intended to portray the extent to which these trends are dependent on methodological decisions.
 We are interested in users’ feedback on both options as part of the ongoing development of the indicator.

 Presented in this publication are indicators of abundance relative to the starting year (set to a value of 100), rather than absolute abundance.
 Changes to this value reflect the average change in species abundance; if on average species experienced a doubling in abundance, the indicator would rise to 200, if they halved it would fall to a value of 50.